joycepra/Association-Between-Environment-Genome-and-Morphometry-in-marsh-rats/README.md

 (4) Association between Environment, Genome, and Morphometry

 - 11-dbRDA.R:
-  Perfome Distance-based redundancy analyzes (dbRDA; Legendre & Anderson, 1999) to test for an association between environmental variables and genomic and morphometric distance with and without the effect of the geographic distance
+  Perfom Distance-based redundancy analyzes (dbRDA; Legendre & Anderson, 1999) to test for an association between environmental variables and genomic and morphometric distance with and without the effect of the geographic distance